RI-SE/smirk/docs/System Requirements Specification.md

 ![Scenario5](/docs/figures/scenario5.png) <a name="scenario5"></a>
 ![Scenario6](/docs/figures/scenario6.png) <a name="scenario6"></a>

 The figure below shows a SMIRK context diagram.
 The sole purpose of SMIRK is pedestrian emergency braking.
 The design of the SMIRK assumes that it will be deployed in a vehicle with complementary ADAS, e.g., large animal detection, lane keeping assistance, and various types of collision avoidance (cf. Other ADAS 1 - N).
 We also expect that sensors and actuators will be shared between ADAS.
 On the other hand, we do not assume a central perception system that fuses various types of sensor input for individual ADAS to use.
 SMIRK uses a standalone ML model trained for pedestrian detection.
-Solid lines in the figure shows how SMIRK interacts with sensors and actuators in the ego vehicle.
+Solid lines in the figure show how SMIRK interacts with sensors and actuators in the ego vehicle.
 Dashed lines indicate how other ADAS might use sensors and actuators.

 ![Context](/docs/figures/context_diagram.png) <a name="context"></a>

 ## 2.2 Product Functions ##
-SMIRK comprices the following product functions, organized into the categories sensors, algorithms, and actuators in line with ISO 21448.
+SMIRK comprises the following product functions, organized into the categories sensors, algorithms, and actuators in line with ISO 21448.

 Sensors:
 - Radar detection and tracking of objects in front of the vehicle (provided by ESI Pro-SiVIC, not elaborated further).